Ecotourism Travel in Spain

-There are now a string of very good quality eco-friendly places to stay in Spain located in mostly beautiful natural surroundings, these include the Finca de Arrieta Eco Cottages in Lanzarote, Macaronesian Eco Suites Caves Tenerife and the Cuevas Helena in Andalucia.
+There are now a string of very good quality eco-friendly places to stay in Spain located in the most beautiful natural surroundings, these include the Finca de Arrieta Eco Cottages in Lanzarote, Macaronesian Eco Suites Caves Tenerife and the Cuevas Helena in Andalucia.

-The Eco-Tourist in Spain is a non on-profit organization created in 2010.
-The Association of Ecotourism in Spain (AES) manages the Ecotourism Club in Spain and is focused on sustainable development of Spanish Ecotourism destinations.
+The Eco-Tourist in Spain is a non-profit organization created in 2010.
+The Association of Ecotourism in Spain (AES) manages the Ecotourism Club in Spain and is focused on the sustainable development of Spanish Ecotourism destinations.

 Other labels of interest include the Green Globe who, for more than two decades has been providing sustainability certification for the various sectors that make up the international travel and tourism industry.